Skip to Content

 A skilled Chicago misdemeanor lawyer guides clients through every step of this demanding process.

-- Bond or Bail Hearings: After an arrest, if charges are filed, the accused will typically appear before a judge for a bond hearing, usually within 24-48 hours.
-The judge determines eligibility for release, the bond amount, and any conditions of release (e.g., no-contact orders).
-Your misdemeanors attorney in Chicago can present arguments for a lower bond amount or release on your own recognizance.
+2. Bond or Bail Hearings: After an arrest, if charges are filed, the accused will typically appear before a judge for a bond hearing, usually within 24–48 hours.
+The judge determines eligibility for release, the bond amount, and any conditions of release (for example, no-contact orders).
+Your misdemeanor attorney in Chicago can present arguments for a lower bond amount or release on your own recognizance.

-- Discovery: Once a "not guilty" plea is entered, the discovery phase begins.
-Your Chicago misdemeanor lawyer will obtain all evidence from the prosecution (police reports, witness statements, video/audio evidence, lab results).
+4. Discovery: Once a "not guilty" plea is entered, the discovery phase begins.
+Your Chicago misdemeanor lawyer will obtain all evidence from the prosecution, including police reports, witness statements, video or audio evidence, and lab results.

-- Pre-Trial Conferences/Motions: During pre-trial conferences, your attorney will discuss the case with the prosecutor to explore potential resolutions.
+5. Pre-Trial Conferences/Motions: During pre-trial conferences, your attorney will discuss the case with the prosecutor to explore potential resolutions.
 Your attorney will also file various pre-trial motions to challenge the prosecution's case or evidence.
-These may include motions to suppress illegally obtained evidence (e.g., challenging search warrants, Miranda warnings), or motions to dismiss the charges.
+These may include motions to suppress illegally obtained evidence (for example, challenging search warrants or Miranda warnings), or motions to dismiss the charges.
 Hearings may be held to argue these motions.

-- Plea Negotiations: The vast majority of criminal cases are resolved through plea bargains.
-Your misdemeanors attorney in Chicago will engage in extensive negotiations with the prosecutor, leveraging weaknesses in the prosecution's case and mitigating factors in your favor to achieve a reduction in charges or a more lenient sentence.
+6. Plea Negotiations: The vast majority of criminal cases are resolved through plea bargains.
+Your misdemeanor attorney in Chicago will engage in extensive negotiations with the prosecutor, leveraging weaknesses in the prosecution's case and mitigating factors in your favor to seek a reduction in charges or a more lenient sentence.

-- Trial (Bench or Jury): If no plea agreement is reached, the case proceeds to trial.
+7. Trial (Bench or Jury): If no plea agreement is reached, the case proceeds to trial.
 Misdemeanor trials can be either bench trials (decided by a judge) or jury trials (decided by six jurors).
-Your attorney will present your defense compellingly, cross-examine prosecution witnesses, present defense witnesses, and argue forcefully on your behalf.
+Your attorney will present your defense, cross-examine prosecution witnesses, present defense witnesses, and argue on your behalf.

 Why Choose Us as Your Misdemeanor Lawyer in Chicago

 At The Toney Law Firm, LLC, we pride ourselves on our team approach and commitment to client success.
 Our lead attorney, Sarah Toney, not only practices law but also serves as a professor, bringing a unique blend of practical and academic insights.
-This dual perspective enhances our strategic planning, keeping us ahead in defending your case.
-Our credibility is reinforced by recognition from noteworthy legal associations, promising you committed and skilled representation.
+This dual perspective enhances our strategic planning, keeping us current in defending your case.
+Our credibility is reinforced by recognition from noteworthy legal associations, giving you access to committed and skilled representation.

 Our ability to blend a deep understanding of the law with innovative strategies allows us to tailor our defense tactics.
 Whether negotiating favorable plea deals or vigorously defending your rights in court, our team is equipped to handle even the most challenging cases.
 We maintain open communication throughout the process, ensuring you are updated and involved in every decision.